-City Manager Reeves wanted to go over city policy when it comes to job openings and hiring's which states "The Mayor, or designee shall have the discretion to fill vacancies through appropriate methods including, but not limited to promotion, transfer, posting, advertising, and other methods".
-City Manager Reeves continued saying that according to the City Council handbook for reconsideration there has to be at least the same number of Council Members present for reconsideration as there were when the original decision was made.
+City Manager Reeves was asked to review in more detail the city policy when it comes to job openings which states "The Mayor, or designee shall have the discretion to fill vacancies through appropriate methods including, but not limited to promotion, transfer, posting, advertising, and other methods".
+City Manager Reeves continued saying that according to the City Council Protocols, the reconsideration of any matter has to have at least the same number of council members present, as there were when the original decision was made.
+In this case, with the attendance of Mayor Hunsaker, the number of council members present has increased.

-Council Member Broadhead wanted to give his public apology to City Engineer Beagley and stated that he didn't mean for the meeting to get so personal and out of hand.
+Council Member Broadhead also wanted to give his public apology to City Engineer Beagley and stated that he did not mean for the meeting to get so personal and out of hand.